-When considering datasets of gaze samples, the researchers found that different formal methods produced practical privacy-utility trade-offs across different applications.
-Namely, practical trade-offs were achieved for the utility task of activity type recognition for both plausible deniability and a sample-based differential privacy method; while for a gaze prediction task only $k$-anonymity produced a dataset that had minimal errors when training a deep neural network model.
-The takeaway from these works is that the recommended method often depends on the target application and whether privacy protections require differential privacy or guarantees specific only to re-identification.
+When considering datasets of gaze samples, researchers found that different formal methods yielded practical privacy-utility trade-offs across various applications.
+Namely, practical trade-offs were achieved for the utility task of activity type recognition using both plausible deniability and a sample-based differential privacy method.
+In contrast, for a gaze prediction task, only $k$-anonymity produced a dataset with minimal errors when training a deep neural network.
+The takeaway from these works is that the recommended method often depends on the target application and whether privacy protections require differential privacy or guarantees specific to re-identification.

-In another work, Li et al.~\cite{kaleido_Usenix_21} adapted a differential privacy approach for providing real-time privacy control of $\epsilon$ for eye-tracking data based on location indistinguishability~\cite{andres2013geo}.
-The key difference between this approach and the other methods described earlier is the inclusion of spatial privacy parameter $r$.
+In another work, \cite{kaleido_Usenix_21} adapted a differential privacy approach for providing real-time privacy control of $\epsilon$ for eye-tracking data based on location indistinguishability~\cite{andres2013geo}.
+The key difference between this approach and the other methods described earlier is the spatial privacy parameter, $r$.
 The authors proposed tuning the value of $r$ to objects currently in view of the user, which requires an object detection model to be run in parallel to the privacy noise method.
 The method was applied in real-time to an interactive gaze-controlled action game using webcam-based eye tracking and offline to a VR dataset of video viewing.
-The authors reported that according to subjective feedback they received from their subjects, they enjoyed the gaming experience with real-time privacy protection.
-However, their real-time interaction utility evaluation was limited to eleven participants.
-In addition, while the suggested method is effective in protecting against re-identification, the VR dataset application was limited to the utility of predicting the visual correction prescription of users.
-In Table~\ref{tab:datasets_takeaways}, we summarize the existing formal privacy methods for eye-tracking data, their corresponding guarantee, data type, and whether the trade-off was considered practical or not.
+Subjective feedback from participants indicated that the game was enjoyable with real-time privacy protection.
+Furthermore, while the game scores decrease in high-privacy settings (i.e., $\epsilon = 0.5$) compared to the no-privacy setting, the reduction is modest, with participants still tending to enjoy the game experience.
+Hence, the privacy-utility and, in this particular case, the privacy-interactivity trade-off were achieved by finding an empirical balance between the randomly generated noise to protect privacy and asking users whether they enjoyed the interaction experience with privacy protection.
+However, their real-time interaction utility evaluation was limited to 11 participants.
+In addition, while the suggested method effectively protects against re-identification, the VR dataset application was limited to predicting the users' visual correction prescription.
+Table~\ref{tab:datasets_takeaways} summarizes the existing formal privacy methods for eye-tracking data, corresponding guarantee, data type, and whether the privacy-utility trade-off was considered practical.